 - The word kiss triggers thoughts of romance.
-Any romantic occasion—Valentine’s Day, an engagement, anniversary, birthday—could trigger brand recall in the minds of people who are searching for a gift idea.
+Any romantic occasion might trigger brand recall in people who are searching for a gift idea.

 - The word kiss begins with the letter K.

-- And it just so happens that the name of the company is Kay Jewelers.
+- It just so happens the name of the company is Kay Jewelers.

 The Customer-first Approach to Brand Messaging

 The more you know about your ideal customers, the more effective your brand message will be.